avinash-saraf/Vent/README.md

 # Vent
-Vent is a mobile application for android where users can find a virtual friend to whom they can vent.
+Vent is a mobile application for android to connect people randomly to vent emotionally

 ## Download and Installation
 ### APK